 1 pound boneless skinless chicken breasts, cut into small pieces

 16 oz pasta like elbows or rigatoni

 1 – 24 oz jar of marinara/spaghetti sauce OR alfredo sauce

 1/2 cup shredded parmesan cheeseDIRECTIONS

 Pour oil in hot dutch oven.
 Add chicken and cook about 5 – 7 minutes over 17 coals.
 Add marinara sauce and water – stir.
-Heat to a slow boil and cover.
-Add 7 coals to the top of the dutch over and cook about 15 minutes until pasta is done.
+Heat to a slow boil, add pasta, and cover.
+Add 7 coals to the top of the dutch oven and cook about 15 minutes until pasta is done.
 Stir in half of the mozzarella cheese and all the parmesan cheese.
 Sprinkle remaining mozzarella cheese on top, cover, and cook a few minutes until cheese is melted.
 Optional: garnish with Italian seasoning.